yagamy4680/OSXey/README.md

 * Look into $terminalText bug.
 Maybe find a better way of displaying colors then current method.
 * Look into logo allignment in code (match what is dispalyed)
 * Loop for assigning color variables (smaller code)
-* Display name of Operating System next to Version.
-For example.
-"Version OS X 10.9 - Mavericks"
 * Update screenshots

 Credit